WuLabMDA/Deep_CT-prognostic-biomarker/README.md

 **Code Structure and Explanation**
-1. Codes are uploaded in terms of the sub-components of Deep-CT (sub-network1 to sub-network4 foldeers),and how the individual sub-componet was later ensembled as Deep-CT.
+1. Codes are uploaded in terms of the sub-components of Deep-CT (sub-network1 to sub-network4 folders),and how the individual sub-component was later ensembled as Deep-CT.
 2. We are unable to provide the raw data due to privacy concerns, however we did include dummy data in an effort to demonstrate how the codes run.
 3. Please run each sub-networks independently to get their respective independent risk (subgroups).
 You will have four risks in total correspoding to four sub-network.
-4. Once you have the final four sub-network ouput, please combined them into one spreadsheet (four columns) and feed it codes in Deep-CT folder.
+4. Once you have the final four sub-network ouput, please combine them into one spreadsheet (four columns) and feed it into codes in Deep-CT folder.
 The ensemble of the four sub-networks is done via Random Survival Forest.